The eco-friendly lightweight

 AlMg3: material no. 3.3541.02

 AlMg1: material no. 3.3315

 AlMgSi0,5: material no. 3.3206

-FSB has enhanced its processing of aluminium by adopting a mix of manual and industrial methods that allows each of its many door handle designs to be “worked” out of the material to optimum effect.
-The anodised colours supplied by FSB take as their point of reference the classic metallic “colours” with which the builders’ hardware sector had endeavoured since the 1950s to emulate typical real hardware metals by means of colour-anodised aluminium finishes.
-What used to be an attractively priced alternative for private builders’ clients unable to afford (or unwilling to buy) door fittings in solid brass or bronze has, however, since established itself as a design option in its own right for architecture and select interior finishing schemes.
+FSB has enhanced its processing of aluminum by adopting a mix of manual and industrial methods that allows each of its many door handle designs to be “worked” out of the material to optimum effect.
+The anodized colors supplied by FSB take as their point of reference the classic metallic “colors” with which the builders’ hardware sector have specified since the 1950s to emulate typical real hardware metals by means of color-anodized aluminum finishes.
+What used to be an attractively priced alternative for private builders’ clients unable to afford (or unwilling to buy) door fittings in bronze has, however, since established itself as a design option in its own right for architecture and select interior finishing schemes.